 5 Things No One Tells You About Working Remotely

-I have been working from home for a few years full-time and before that, I worked from home a day or two a week for many years.
+I have been working from home full-time for a few years, and before that, I worked from home a day or two a week for many years.
 Everyone is different of course, but here are some of the things I’ve learned from working from home.

 - You may feel a touch guilty for not working—When your laptop is looking lonely, it can be hard to turn off the work vibe, especially if you enjoy your work.
 Set clear boundaries for work and life to manage this.

-- Staying in touch with people is harder—When you’re not in an office setting with people around you, it can be a challenge to connect with other people.
-Extroverts especially may feel a little disconnected.
+- Staying in touch with people is harder—When you’re not in an office setting with people around you, it can be challenging to connect with others.
+Extroverts, especially, may feel a little disconnected.
 It’s important to make more of an effort to connect with people at work and socially.

 - You need to create a system for work productivity—With unlimited freedom and so many distractions at home, you really need to figure out your work style.
 You no longer have the structure of an office to get focused.
 For me, it was my commute to get in the zone, arrange my desk, go through my calendar, and then I was off!
 Figure out what works well for you to get the work done and do that.
 Don’t be afraid to try different things to land on what works best.